 Why Eating Carrots Is So Beneficial for Your Oral Health

-Carrots provide your overall health with a huge boost due to their high levels of vitamins and minerals and their low-calorie count.
+Carrots provide your overall health with a huge boost.
+Due mainly to their high levels of vitamins and minerals and their low-calorie count.
 In particular, carrots provide your teeth with a multitude of advantages.
-Discover the following four benefits of carrots.
+Discover the following four benefits of carrots for oral health.

 Carrots Naturally Break Apart Plaque

-Plaque and tartar build on your teeth quickly between meals and can lead to dental decay if you don’t manage them immediately.
+Plaque and tartar build on your teeth quickly between meals.
+This can lead to dental decay if you don’t manage them immediately.
 However, the thick texture of carrots — which are somewhat abrasive while you chew — will naturally break apart the plaque and tartar on your teeth.

 Carrots also require a sustained chewing period than other foods.
 As a result, they produce a higher level of saliva production in your mouth.
 This saliva will then further break apart plaque and tartar and wash it away to keep your teeth and gums strong and healthy.